-There are a number of options for increasing storage beyond the 30GB per user.
+There are a number of options for increasing storage beyond 30GB per user.

 Google Workspace Business includes Shared drives, which gives a business a lot more administrative control over file sharing.

 9. The Ability to Make 2-Step Verification Required

 For the times you are out of range on your mobile phone, you can carry a set of backup codes in your wallet so that you can securely access your Google Workspace account.

 With free Gmail, each person can decide whether or not to enable 2SV.
 With Google Workspace, an administrator can make the use of 2SV required for all users.

 10. CRM Integration

 At some point, you may decide to invest in a CRM system to better track leads, prospects, customers, jobs, and more.

-Gmail, Google Calendar, Google Contacts, Google Sheets and Google Drive can all be integrated with with Salesforce.
+Gmail, Google Calendar, Google Contacts, Google Sheets, and Google Drive can all be integrated with Salesforce.
 A number of other CRM systems, including Zoho CRM and Copper, integrate with Gmail.

 11. Single Sign-On To Other Business Applications

-Users can be set up use their Google Workspace credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce and Slack—without having to re-enter their usernames and passwords for these applications.
+Users can be set up to use their Google Workspace credentials to sign in to cloud business applications such as DocuSign, Marketo, Salesforce, and Slack—without having to re-enter their usernames and passwords for these applications.